-Semen analysis is the first step and the most important male fertility test.
+Semen analysis is the first and most important male fertility test.
 It accurately measures the number of sperm, their motility (ability to move), their morphology (size and shape), and the volume and consistency of the ejaculated sample.

 It’s a simple test that tells us a lot about your fertility.
 Queensland Fertility Group can also support you with any diagnosis, treatment or surgery required to improve fertility, or to help you and you partner conceive.

-How does a semen analysis work?
+How is a semen analysis done?

 There can be a number of issues that we may find with sperm including:

 - Azoospermia- an absence of any sperm in the semen

 - Oligospermia- low numbers of sperm in the semen

 What is a Sperm Chromatin Structure Assay (SCSA)?